sawatkins/blog-search/README.md

-# search
+# blog-search
-A lightweight search engine focused on indexing blog content
+blog-search is a lightweight search engine focused on indexing personal blog content.